Tanuja-Dev/travellingsalesmanproblem-tsp/README.md

 ## 🧠 AI & Algorithmic Concepts Used

 ### Travelling Salesman Problem (TSP)
-[cite_start]The project tackles a classic **NP-hard** optimization problem: finding the shortest route that visits every city exactly once and returns to the start[cite: 19, 24].
+The project tackles a classic **NP-hard** optimization problem: finding the shortest route that visits every city exactly once and returns to the start.

 ### Greedy Approach (Nearest Neighbor)
-[cite_start]The core logic relies on a local optimal choice strategy[cite: 31, 89]. [cite_start]At every step, the algorithm selects the nearest unvisited city without backtracking, ensuring high speed even for larger inputs[cite: 34, 36, 101].
+The core logic relies on a local optimal choice strategy.
+At every step, the algorithm selects the nearest unvisited city without backtracking, ensuring high speed even for larger inputs.

 ### Haversine Formula
 Used to calculate the "Great Circle" distance between two points on a sphere (Earth) based on their coordinates, ensuring accurate mileage regardless of city distance.